haihala/haihala.github.io/src/lib/posts/wag-playtest-1.md

 walk the wrong way after a cross over and would block / not block things they were supposed to.
-In the above example without the synthetic event, if the opponent hits with a cross-up on the way down, it would not get blocked without the synthetic event, as the parser still thinks the stick is facing foward.
+In the above example without the synthetic event, if the opponent hits with a cross-up on the way down, it would not get blocked without the synthetic event, as the parser still thinks the stick is facing forward.

-### Parser gen 3: Lookback 2: Electric boogaloo
+### Parser gen 3: Lookback 2: Electric Boogaloo

 This was a rage-rewrite.
-I initially just wanted to re-add multipresses, but that turned out to be very difficult, as the parser heads were difficult to reason about, which can be seen in how it was the only part of the game that had decent unit tests.
+I initially just wanted to re-add multi presses, but that turned out to be very difficult, as the parser heads were difficult to reason about, which can be seen in how it was the only part of the game that had decent unit tests.
 After trying for a few hours I just said fuck it and rewrote the whole thing to be simpler with the lessons learned through generations 1 and 2.

-Gen 3 was yet another lookbehind parser similar to gen 1.
+Gen 3 was yet another lookback parser similar to gen 1.
 However it had a few advantages that I learned along the way.
 Gen 3 looks back an amount of time proportional to input complexity, which is measured by the amount of requirements the input has.
 For a simple button press, it doesn't even look